babelouest/hoel/README.md

   "order_by": "col_name [asc|desc]" // String, available for h_select, specify the order by clause, optional
   "limit": integer_value            // Integer, available for h_select, specify the limit value, optional "offset"                          // Integer, available for h_select, specify the limit value, optional but available only if limit is set
-  "values": [{                      // json object or json array of json objects, available for h_insert, mandatory, specify the values to update
+  "values": [{                      // JSON object or JSON array of JSON objects, available for h_insert, mandatory, specify the values to update
     "col1": "value1",               // Generates col1='value1' for an update query
     "col2": value_integer,          // Generates col2=value_integer for an update query
     "col3", "value3",               // Generates col3='value3' for an update query
     "col4", null                    // Generates col4=NULL for an update query
   }]
-  "set": {                          // json object, available for h_update, mandatory, specify the values to update
+  "set": {                          // JSON object, available for h_update, mandatory, specify the values to update
     "col1": "value1",               // Generates col1='value1' for an update query
     "col2": value_integer,          // Generates col2=value_integer for an update query
     "col3", "value3",               // Generates col3='value3' for an update query
     "col4", null                    // Generates col4=NULL for an update query
   }
-  "where": {                        // json object, available for h_select, h_update and h_delete, mandatory, specify the where clause.
+  "where": {                        // JSON object, available for h_select, h_update and h_delete, mandatory, specify the where clause.
 All clauses are separated with an AND operator
     "col1": "value1",               // Generates col1='value1'
     "col2": value_integer,          // Generates col2=value_integer
     "col3": null,                   // Generates col3=NULL